Chaoyi-Lu/ZIP_LPCM_3_Dimensional_Visualization/README.md

 More details can be found in [https://plotly.com/r/3d-charts/](https://plotly.com/r/3d-charts/).

 If the readers put the mouse pointer on each node of the 3-d interactive plot, a comment bracket would appear within which some basic information about the corresponding node/individual is included: (i) the coordinate of the node, (ii) the node number (e.g. node 1, node 2, ...).
-Depending on different network data, some extra information might also be included, for example, the reference clustering we ednote as $\boldsymbol{z}^*$, the exogenous node attributes $\boldsymbol{c}$ and so on.
+Depending on different network data, some extra information might also be included, for example, the reference clustering we ednote as **z\***, the exogenous node attributes **c** and so on.

 If the readers put the mouse pointer on each edge of the 3-d interactive plot, the comment bracket would show (i) either the start coordinate or the end coordinate of the interaction vector, (ii) the interaction weight.
-If the network is directed, the comment bracket would also show a variable `UpperDiag?` which is a `TRUE` or `FALSE` variable indicating whether or not the corresponding $y_{ij}$ is placed at the upper-diagonal part of the adjacency matrix $\boldsymbol{Y}$ for each edge, so that the directions the edges are known.
+If the network is directed, the comment bracket would also show a variable `UpperDiag?` which is a `TRUE` or `FALSE` variable indicating whether or not the corresponding **y_ij** is placed at the upper-diagonal part of the adjacency matrix **Y** for each edge, so that the directions the edges are known.